 There is no cost or obligation for downloading either publication but I do welcome donations to help enable more creative projects.

-In providing this work, we (Keeper Trout and Accurate Information Media and Trout’s Notes) are granting only the permission to explore and utilize its contents.
-We are not authorizing its reproduction or distribution without the expressed written consent of myself (Trout) on behalf of Accurate Information Media and Trout’s Notes.
+In providing this work, we (Keeper Trout and Trout’s Notes) are recommending people to explore and utilize its contents.
+We are not authorizing its reproduction or distribution without the expressed written consent of myself (Trout) on behalf of Trout’s Notes.
 Interested people should be referred here for downloads.
 Respecting that and not pirating copies is one of the best ways to show your appreciation for the existence of this book.